cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/policy/2020-07-18-SCPs-Policy-inheritance.md

       * overrides the default implicit deny
       * explicitly allows all permissions from the root to every account
       * unless explicitly deny a permission with an additional SCP created and attached to the appropriate OU or account.
-    * This strategy works because an <font color=red> explicit deny in a policy always overrides allow </font>
+    * This strategy works because an <font color=OrangeRed> explicit deny in a policy always overrides allow </font>
     * No account below the level of the OU with the deny policy can use the denied API
     * and there is no way to add the permission back lower in the hierarchy.